Your four-legged friend means the world to you. Trust us, we get it.

 - Isospora sp. (coccidia)

-Again, a timely diagnosis and appropriate medication are paramount when it comes to treating intestinal parasites.
+Again, a timely diagnosis and appropriate medication are paramount for effectively treating intestinal parasites.

 Acute Kidney Failure & Acute Liver Failure

-However, due to the severity of such failure, it is important for your veterinarian to test for organ function and make sure they rule out any potential problems.
+However, due to the severity of such failure, it is important for your veterinarian to test for organ function to rule out any potential problems.

-When you look at the root of the majority of diseases you'll find they all have one major thing in common: inflammation.
-Inflammation of major organs, including the gallbladder, small intestine, and colon can all result in vomiting.
+When you look at the root cause of many diseases, you'll find one major thing in common: inflammation.
+Inflammation of major organs, including the gallbladder, small intestine, and colon, can lead to vomiting.

 However, vomiting and diarrhea are typically only the tip of the iceberg when it comes to inflammation.
 Inflammation is directly linked to diseases such as cancer.